MechanicOfTheSequence/nosedocs-new/noseblog.md

 what's inteesting about this theory is that if you take a look at the signs that it traverses as it goes around makes a very swastika looking symbol as it traverses the symbols. interestingly enough, holding with the idea that the swap happens in the middle of the symbol, it explains another seemingly interesting thing too: the scorpion sign is really two symbols: the first half is a serpent (ophiuchus) and the second half is the scorpion (or eagle). now, if the swap happens every 6ky and you factor in the distance to sirius as being a 24ky cycle where close approach (golden age) is 100% and the furthest (kali yuga) is 0%, then what you end up is that the sign that is in the morning sky when the golden age is happening is the eagle and at the furthest point point from sirius, the serpent is rising in the morning sky.

-another thing that's quite interesting about this idea is that the bull (goddess) symbol appears right before the closest (right before the destruction), and right after the furthest (creative aspect of rebuilding), which shows the unintuitive destructive and the creative aspect of the goddess[^3].
+another thing that's quite interesting about this idea is that the cow (goddess) symbol appears right before the closest (right before the destruction), and right after the furthest (creative aspect of rebuilding), which shows the unintuitive destructive and the creative aspect of the goddess[^3].

 there's another thing I like about it too because the symbols appear to be reversed if you look at it from a direction (upswing/downswing) instead of value (0-100%), because they show the opposite things. for example, while the eagle is at the closest (100%), it marks the beginning of the downswing, and while the serpent is at the furthest (0%), it marks the beginning of the upswing.

 ---

-I like the symbols in relation to their opposites, especially relating to the man and the woman. the man is found in the symbol of the man (aquarius) and the ram (aries). although they are in the same quadrant, because of the swapping, they represent the different sides of the same thing. the goddess has two symbols as well: the bull (hathor), the lion (sekhmet).
+I like the symbols in relation to their opposites, especially relating to the man and the woman. the man is found in the symbol of the man (aquarius) and the ram (aries). although they are in the same quadrant, because of the swapping, they represent the different sides of the same thing. the goddess has two symbols as well: the cow (hathor), the lion (sekhmet).

-the man and the lion appears at the 50% marks. the lion is symbolic of the destructive goddess sekhmet and the man is horus, the [reborn diety](!reborn-diety). right before the 50% upswing the man is present the catastrophe happens, the lion coming into power after him. on the other side, the lion (goddess) appears just before the 50% on the downswing, with the man appearing to complete the destruction. which has a weird resonance to it because the ram (aries) appears in the era following the bull at the 0%[^4].
+the man and the lion appears at the 50% marks. the lion is symbolic of the destructive goddess sekhmet and the man is horus, the [reborn diety](!reborn-diety). right before the 50% upswing the man is present the catastrophe happens, the lion coming into power after him. on the other side, the lion (goddess) appears just before the 50% on the downswing, with the man appearing to complete the destruction. which has a weird resonance to it because the ram (aries) appears in the era following the cow at the 0%[^4].

 ---

 finally we just need evidence. so, if this idea has anything to it, then we should find civilisations prior to the minoans which were scorpion (serpent) symbolic about 7-8kya. then previously that archer symbolic about 9-10kya, and goat symbolic about 11-12kya. it's weird because it seems to me like in the very early sites (like gobekli tepe) we do see evidences of animal domestication (goat), then there was also a whole lot of emphasis on the archer too, because the archer not only has a missle projectile, but rides a horse as well. there was also a lot of bird (pigeons?) and snake symbolism all over the place as well too, so I don't know... this is not my specialty, so I'm just putting the idea out there.

-keep in mind too, that the kali yuga happened during the scorpion -> bull transition, so what we're seeing is that previous three eras, everything was in the downswing still, so man would be
+keep in mind too, that the kali yuga happened during the scorpion -> cow transition, so what we're seeing is that previous three eras, everything was in the downswing still, so man would be

 ---